 Bonus: Upcoming Netflix alternatives

-Another upcoming Netflix alternative worth mentioning is NBCUniversal’s Peacock, which will launch, supported by ads, sometime next year.
-It will be free for those with a subscription to NBC, Comcast Cable, or Sky, while others will have to pay a monthly free.
+An upcoming Netflix alternative worth mentioning is NBCUniversal’s Peacock, which will launch for streaming platforms in July.
+It will be free (supported by ads) for those with a subscription to NBC, Comcast Cable, or Sky, while others will have to pay a monthly free.
 You’ll be able to watch all the best shows from the network including Parks and Recreation, This Is Us, and Chicago Med, just to name a few.

 There you have it, folks — these are the best current and upcoming Netflix alternatives in our opinion.
 All the paid options on this list offer free trials, so we suggest you take advantage of them to figure out which one is right for you.